 Are CD APYs going up in 2022?

-Online banks typically offer higher interest rates on CDs than national brick-and-mortar banks.
-A credit union tends to offer higher rates than banks.
+An online-only bank typically offers higher interest rates on CDs than national brick-and-mortar banks.
+Likewise, credit union tends to offer higher rates than banks.
 Online bank rates went down in 2020, but they probably won’t decrease much more in 2022 because they need to pay higher rates to compete with large banks like Wells Fargo or Bank of America.

 What are the best CD rates going on right now?